Easy-mix chocolate courgette cake

 This cake has a lot in common with our easy-mix carrot cakes.
 Both are made in minutes, and almost entirely in a food processor.
 Use yours to grate the courgettes in seconds, then switch blades and finish the cake batter in there too.
 In place of sunflower or vegetable oil, both cakes use coconut oil, in place of sugar, maple syrup.
-If you want to make the courgette cake gluten-free, switch the plain flour and baking powder for gluten-free varieties.
 The courgettes keep this cake really moist, almost like a brownie in texture, and it freezes well - cut it up into little squares and bag some of it up once cool so that you can always get a little bite or two out to defrost ahead of the afternoon school pick-up.
 Also good for lunchboxes.

 Makes 1 cake